TheoC99/FileCleanupService/README.md

-This is a simple python script which deletes files in a specific folder every 24 hours
+This is a simple python script which deletes files periodically every 24 hours.

-Installing
+------ Installing ------
 Method 1)
 Bash cmd admin at script location:
 ````
 python cleanup_service.py --startup auto install
 ````

 Method 2)
 - Run install_service.bat as administrator
 - When Promted enter the target temporary folder and hit enter